Brooke Henderson’s 13 legendary LPGA Tour victories

 Persevering through yet another LPGA tournament with challenging weather conditions and a one shot deficit on the first day, Henderson was able to pull away with her first win outside North America.
 This was her second LPGA title of 2017, boosting her career count to five.

 #6- LOTTE Championship (2018)

 Struggling with the strong wind during the tournament, Henderson lived up to her character and showed her perseverance and passion for the game.
-After being one-over round of 73, she finished the win with a 12-under par total of 276 to come out with a win.
+After shooting one-over 73 in the third round, she bounced back with a final round 3-under 69 to take the victory.

-Demonstrating her love for Canada and the hockey community, after her victory Henderson dedicated her win to the Saskatchewan, Humboldt Broncos hockey team.
+Demonstrating her love for Canada and the hockey community, Henderson dedicated her win to the Humboldt Broncos hockey team.

 #7- CP Women’s Open (2018)

 This was a win to make all Canadians proud.
 Henderson lived up to her talent and survived the pressure to become the first Canadian in 45 years to win the CP Women’s Open — Canada’s only LPGA Tour event.
 The last to do it was Jocelyne Bourassa in 1973.